 All Customs / content information must be written in English or French and can be translated into the language of the destination country.
 In the case of Priority™ Worldwide, forms must be completed in English or with an English translation.

 It is the customer’s responsibility to ensure all customs documentation and item content are complete, accurate and legible.
 Failure to provide any of the information required may result in the item being returned to sender at the customer's expense, or could result in delays, non-delivery and voids any delivery guarantees.
 Fines and /or customs seizure in the international destination may apply.

-Shipping documentation may be transmitted to or shared with domestic or international customs and postal administrations.Even with the presence of electronic data, the hard copy customs declaration must accompany the mail item.
+Shipping documentation may be electronically transmitted to domestic or international customs and postal administrations.Even with the presence of electronic data, the hard copy customs declaration must accompany the mail item.
 For more information about Canada Post's personal information practices; please go online to canadapost.ca/privacy.

 Advanced electronic data is mandatory to select destinations for the following services: Xpresspost - USA, Expedited Parcel - USA, Xpresspost - International (excluding prepaid), International Parcel (air and surface), Tracked Packet and Small Packet.